brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

 2. Create IBM Cloud resources
 3. Provision a z/OS Virtual Server Instance
 4. Deprovision the z/OS VSI

+The programmatic ways in which you can now manage z/OS test instances makes it easy to integrate automation to develop and test your  applications. **Ansible for IBM Cloud** and **Ansible for z/OS collections** are two of the tools that you can use to target the Wazi as-a-Service z/OS images for you test application development and test.

 Also see [Red Hat Ansible Certified Content for IBM Z](https://www.ibm.com/support/z-content-solutions/ansible/).